McPoozle/dnd-notes/content/Venix/Duchies/West/Balm Sure.md

 >Mrs. Gorrister's Mom; has a servant named Meredith.
 Takes skincare very seriously.
 Bought the Bramblevale Barony title / land for 1 GP after Nadiska and Therecy were ousted on condition she would be loyal to Carlet.
 Very rich and thought to be a "power hungry bitch" by some locals

 #### Valerie Keravick
->Local noble (Earl) moved to Balm Sure during the Summer after living in [[Corpetty]].
+>Local noble (Earl) moved to Balm Sure during the Summer after living in [[Corpetti]].
 Daughter [[Lacrimiteres Party#Jennifer Karavick|Jennifer]] wants to adventure.
 Also has son Xavier.
 Family hasn't owned land in generations

 #### [[Smaller-Scale NPCs#Crane|Crane]]
 >Friend of Gisela; did not like Jan from the start and assisted with plan to investigate the Auction House.
 Has been looking into the Scarlet Palm up North